dokababa/dokababa/README.md

 ---

 <div align="center">
 <sub><i>"You are one observation in an infinite dataset.
-Yet the universe only knows itself through observations like you, which makes you, somehow, all of it. ॐ"</i></sub>
+Yet the universe only knows itself through observations like you, which makes you, somehow, all of it. ॐ "</i></sub>
 </div>